 If you have debt, have you been thinking about how you make some extra money or reduce your living expenses so you can pay off your debt faster?
-One thing you might consider doing is getting a roommate or renting your home in order to generate extra income.
+One thing you might consider doing is getting a roommate or renting your home with Airbnb in order to generate extra income.

 I invited my brother to be my roommate last summer and it has been a game-changer for my monthly budget.
 It helps with my house payment and utilities, allowing me to put more money toward paying off debt and building my emergency fund.